Doubly Robust Criterion for Causal Inference: Introduction

-In this statistical problem, it is natural to treat the model selection of whether the structure relating to the causal effect is $0$-dimensional or $2$-dimensional, rather than $1$-dimensional $h\theta$.
-However, for this basic selection, there is no theoretically guaranteed information criteria.
-To be more specific, \cite{PlaBCWS13} pioneered the information criterion for such marginal structural models, proposing the use of inverse-probability-weighting for the goodness-of-fit term.
-While it is quite reasonable, it uses the number of parameters of the marginal structure as the penalty term, which will lead a considerable underestimation in terms of bias correction. \cite{BabKN17} asymptotically evaluate the bias and correct the penalty term easily and significantly.
-However, this is a C$_{\rm P}$ criterion type (\citealt{Mal73}) that can only handle linear models such as $\E(y_i^{(h)})=h\theta$, and cannot deal with the problem described above.
-In addition, it does not deal with the average treatment effect on the treated or the average treatment effect on the untreated, which is often treated in causal inference, i.e., the causal effect when the target population is not necessarily the whole.
-In this paper, we derive an information criterion of the AIC-type (\citealt{Aka73}) that overcomes these problems.
+In this statistical problem, it is reasonable to treat the model selection of the regression structure relating to the causal effect as constant or quadratic, rather than linear $h\theta$.
+However, for this basic selection, there are no reasonable information criteria.
+To be more specific, \cite{PlaBCWS13} pioneered the information criterion for such models, proposing the use of inverse-probability-weighting for the goodness-of-fit term.
+While it is quite appropriate, their criterion uses the number of parameters of the regression structure as a penalty term, which will lead to a considerable underestimation of the bias correction. \cite{BabKN17} asymptotically evaluated the bias and corrected the penalty term.
+However, what they proposed is a C$_p$-type criterion (\citealt{Mal73}) that can only handle linear models, such as $\E(y_i^{(h)})=h\theta$, and cannot deal with the problem described above.
+In addition, it can not deal with the average treatment effect on the treated (ATT) or the average treatment effect on the untreated (ATU), which is often dealt with in causal inference, i.e., the causal effect when the target population is not necessarily the whole.
+In this paper, based on the original definition of Akaike information criterion (AIC; \citealt{Aka73}), we derive an AIC-type criterion that overcomes these problems.
+If estimation using propensity scores is not used, the criterion proposed by \cite{RolY14} may be a reasonable alternative; however, it should be noted that the semiparametric approach is important and is what we have assumed here.